svn2github/HTML-Import-2/trunk/readme.txt

 == Changelog ==

+= 2.2a =
+* Now imports media files other than images.
+* Now handles images with https srcs.
 = 2.1 =
 * New option to fix internal links.
 Also, the importer now bakes you cookies.
 (Kidding about the cookies.)
 (August 23, 2011) = 2.0.2 =